Clicky

 Robert and Anya Tucker just wanted their dog to live a happier and healthier life.

-So they zeroed in on her diet — and made huge changes.
-Their neighbors soon took notice of their happy dog on walks.
+So they zeroed in on her diet โ€” and made huge changes, with a focus on raw food.
+Their neighbors quickly took notice of the couple’s cheerful dog on walks.

 That shiny coat!